skylar-koningin/cider_install_scripts/README.md

 # How to Install and Use

-## 0. Download the binaries from taproom.cider.sh
+## 0. Download the binaries from https://taproom.cider.sh

 This step is required only for Windows and macOS users.
 Linux users using apt, dnf, zypper, or pacman can skip this step, but it's recommended for consistency.